 You have cancer.

 The memory of a cancer diagnosis is painfully common to many.
 But a cancer journey is as unique as each patient.

 MORE THAN A DISEASE

 A four-year-old’s experience of cancer is different from a 40-year-old or an 84-year-old.
 How they process distress, how they handle pain, how they heal physically and emotionally is complex.
 We need to help everyone we can live with, and beyond, cancer.

 The supports we use to help our patients must reflect their level of understanding and their physical, social and emotional needs.
 It’s about seeing the whole person, not just the diagnosis.

-The Calgary Cancer Centre is committed to improving the patient experience in every way possible.
+The Arthur J.E.
+Child Comprehensive Cancer Centre is committed to improving the patient experience in every way possible.

 By creating a safe and supportive environment, helping patients and their families with supports tailored to their needs, we’re going to OWN.CANCER together.

 Whether in the brain, the blood or the bone, cancer comes for kids too.
 Approximately 2.1 per cent of all cancer diagnoses are in children, adolescents and young adults.